cdmugn/DataViz_Final_Project/updates.md

 3/28: beginning of class

 Added another lollipop plot for IBU by style and put my ABV lollipop plot into shiny.
 Worked on the issues of a reactive title for my table and zooming in on the plot when the city is selected, but did not find solutions.
 For today, I want to make conditional axis labels so the user can pick the response variable for the lollipop plots.

+3/28: after-class

+Added the title above the table that changes with the city choice.
+Realized it may serve me to leave both lollipop plots or I could make them one where user changes the x, I have not decided.
+The next step is for me to solve the zooming with input problem.
+I think that needs to be solved.